-The next destination was beautiful Jaipur.
-I was taken back by this fancy hotel.
+The next destination was beautiful Jaipur and we stayed at such a fancy hotel.
 It used to be a palace.
 In the 1940’s, they built the surrounding buildings.
 There are lots of quiet spaces in this hotel.

 In between the Jaipur trip, was a quick visit to Jaisalmer.
 The Jaisalmer fort has many beautiful, intricate Haveli architecture.
 Interestingly, people live inside the fort and the daily life goes on as normal.

 And of course, the trip will not be complete without visiting Thar Desert.
 Being able to pull the camel was such a highlight for me with the sunset as the backdrop!

 Upon returning to Jaipur, the flight was cancelled so it was a 12 hours overnight train ride.
 We survived and was accommodated at a beautiful hotel when we arrived.
 Our room was facing the Water Palace.

 The last few days were spent in lovely Jaipur, visiting the Amber fort and admiring the Step-well.
 It was my first time to know that Step-wells ever existed.
 Fascinating!

 Lastly, here is my illustrated travel journal for this trip.